Synthetixio/synthetix-v3/README.md

 ```
 .
 ├── markets                      // Standalone projects that extend the core Synthetix protocol with markets.
 │   ├── legacy-market            // Market that connects Synthetix's v2 and v3 versions.
 │   ├── sample-markets           // Example market extensions.
 │   └── spot-market              // Market extension for spot synths.
 │
 ├── protocol                     // Core Synthetix protocol projects.
 │   ├── oracle-manager           // Composable oracle and price provider for teh core protocol.
 │   └── synthetix                // Core protocol (to be extended by markets).
 │
 └── utils                        // Utilities, plugins, tooling.
     ├── common-config            // Common npm and hardhat configuration for multiple packages in the monorepo.
     ├── core-contracts           // Standard contract implementations like ERC20, adapted for custom router storage.
     ├── core-modules             // Modules intended to be reused between multiple router based projects.
     ├── core-utils               // Simple Javascript/Typescript utilities that are used in other packages (e.g. test utils, etc).
     ├── hardhat-router           // Hardhat plugin that merges multiple modules into a router contract.
     ├── hardhat-storage          // Hardhat plugin used to detect storage collisions between proxy implementations.
-    └── sample-project    // Sample project based on hardhat-router and cannon.
+    ├── sample-project           // Sample project based on hardhat-router and cannon.
+    └── solhint-plugin-numcast   // Solidity linter plugin to avoid low level numeric casts which can lead to silent overflows.
 ```

 ## Router Proxy